Best Portable Photo Printer for Photography on the Go

 Where the Polaroid ZIP was soft and curved, the Mint is more square and stately.
 Its dimensions are 116mm x 77mm x 18mm (4.5” x 3” x 0.7”) and weighs just 162g (5.7oz).

-In terms of design aesthetics, this is probably my favourite design out of the five photo printers we have covered in this guide.
+In terms of design aesthetics, this is probably my favourite design out of the five mini printer devices we have covered in this guide.

-The ZINK paper is instantly smudge-resistant and has the sticky backing so you can use your prints as stickers.
+The ZINK paper is instantly smudge-resistant and is sticky-backed, meaning you can use your prints as stickers.
 I love this application as it opens up your prints for instant creative applications.
+The photo paper is also water-resistant.

-The Mint comes in three vibrant primary colours as well as black and white – surprisingly it does not actually come in Mint.
+The Mint mini printer comes in three vibrant primary colours as well as black and white – surprisingly it does not actually come in Mint.

-The Mint app has pretty much the same features as its counterpart – you can access galleries, apply filters and add creative effects like text, drawings and boarders.
+The Mint app has pretty much the same features as its counterpart – you can access galleries, apply filters and add creative effects like text, drawings and borders.

 A reminder that a 50-print pack of the ZINK Zero paper will cost you around $25, or 50 cents a print.